Jennifer Rockwood

-Jennifer Rockwood (born September 20, 1966) is an American soccer coach, and the head coach for the BYU Cougars women's soccer team, a position she has held since 1989.
+Jennifer Rockwood (born September 20, 1966) is an American college soccer coach who is the head coach for the BYU Cougars women's soccer team, a position she has held since 1989.
 She is the only coach the school recognizes since the club joined NCAA competition in 1995.
+In 2021, she was named the United Soccer Coaches College Coach of the Year after leading BYU to their first national title game appearance.

 Early life

 Rockwood was born to Jerry and Kae Rockwood as the oldest of five children, with her brothers being named Jon, Jason, Jared, and Jeffrey.
 Throughout junior high and high school Rockwood acted as a four-sport athlete, in soccer, basketball, softball, and track.
 Rockwood was offered a basketball scholarship at Ricks College, which she accepted in the fall of 1984, but her one true desire was soccer.
 After participating in basketball in the Fall-winter of 1984–85, Rockwood transferred and enrolled at Brigham Young University.
 Rockwood would play with the Cougars club team from 1985 to 1988, and as a senior Rockwood was placed in charge of scheduling and budgets for the club team.